PurpleI2P/i2pd_docs_en/docs/user-guide/tunnels.md

 * outbound.length   -- number of hops of an outbound tunnel.
 3 by default, 8 by max; lower value is faster but dangerous
 * inbound.quantity  -- number of inbound tunnels.
 5 by default, 16 by max
 * outbound.quantity -- number of outbound tunnels.
 5 by default, 16 by max
 * inbound.lengthVariance  -- random number of hops to add or subtract to an inbound tunnel between -3 and 3.
-0 by default
+0 by default **(since 2.42.0)**
 * outbound.lengthVariance -- random number of hops to add or subtract to an outbound tunnel between -3 and 3.
-0 by default
+0 by default **(since 2.42.0)**
 * crypto.tagsToSend -- number of ElGamal/AES tags to send.
 40 by default; too low value may cause problems with tunnel building
 * explicitPeers     -- list of comma-separated b64 addresses of peers to use, default: unset
 * i2p.streaming.initialAckDelay -- milliseconds to wait before sending Ack.
 200 by default